 Pus is the collection of dead tissue, white blood cells, and bacteria—the pus forms when a gallstone blocks the gallbladder completely, allowing the gallbladder to fill with pus.

-Symptoms of gallbladder abscess may include pain in the upper right abdomen, along with fever and vomiting.
+Symptoms of gallbladder abscess may include pain in the upper right abdomen, fever, and vomiting.
 Gallbladder abscesses are more common in individuals with diabetes and heart disease.